Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-✅ **Final answer: B. No**
+✅ **Final answer: B .
+No**

-### Question-8
+### Question-9

 You have an Azure DevOps organization named Contoso and an Azure subscription.

 The subscription contains an Azure virtual machine scale set named VMSS1 that is configured for autoscaling.

 You have a project in Azure DevOps named Project.
 Project is used to build a web app named App1 and deploy App1 to VMSS1.